Simplistic ways of writing User-Intent Content

 Search Engine Optimization tells us the importance of keywords, and how Google ranks your website in their search results on the basis of the implementation of keywords.

 In our blog regarding SEO, we discussed in detail how important the use of keywords is, and how Google ranks your website in their search results on the basis of the implementation of keywords.

 Although keywords still matter, what matters more is what your customers want.
 To be more precise, what is his/her intent behind the search?
 Are they looking for just information or want to do business with you?

-There are many types of web page viewers, but the most important type are the ones who have come in with the mindset of buying something.
+There are many types of web page viewers, but the most important type is the ones who have come in with the mindset of buying something.
 But, if we all concentrate on just one type, then we lose a whole lot of potential customers.
 Therefore, our main aim should be to convert simple viewers into sure buyers.
-This is the mantra behind user-intent.
+This is the mantra behind user intent.